Millions of people try a new diet as part of their resolutions each new year.

 But how can we make the way we eat sustainable?

-Instead of following the latest celebrity diet or a diet that friends are trying, the key to a successful way of eating is finding one that fits our lifestyle.
+Instead, the key to a successful way of eating is to find one that fits our lifestyle.

 Here are three elements that any successful diet should consider.